Geonovum/KP-APIs/Werkgroep API strategie/Designrules_en.md

 >
 > Provide old and new versions (maximum 3) of an API concurrently for a limited, maximum 1 year transition period.

-The URI of an API should include the major version number.
+The URI of an API should include the major version number only.
 This allows the exploration of multiple versions of an API in the browser.

-The version number start at 1 andis raised with 1 for every major release that breaks the backwards compatibility of the interface.
+The version number start at 1 and is raised with 1 for every major release that breaks the backwards compatibility of the interface.
 The minor and patch version numbers are always in the response header of the message in the `major.minor.patch` format.

 The header (both request and  response) should be implemented as follows: